neuhalje/android-robohash/README.md

 ```

 ### Get the robot!
 * Pass in the handle to get the image.
-Images are always 1024x1024 pixels.
+Images are currently 300x300 pixels.

 ```java
 // Advice: Keep a global (Application) instance of RoboHash to enable caching.